abravalheri/experiment-setuptools-package-data/README.rst

 +----------------------+--------------+-------------+------------+--------------+

-We can derive a logic expression for this table using a 3-variable `Karnaugh maps`_ for each one of the types of distributions.
+We can derive a logic expression for this table using 3-variable `Karnaugh maps`_ for each one of the types of distributions.
 According to the notation:

 :a: ``setup.cfg`` contains ``include_package_data=True``